Toys for little boys. Get ideas for toys for your son that he will absolutely love. These will make great gifts and be fun for years to come.

 Review: This toy doesn’t get played with all that much.
 It has had its moments, but it has not been a toy of lasting value.
 The kids love the tools, but not the bench.

 Buy Again?: Yes.
 I don’t think there is anything overly spectacular about this particular tow truck…I am sure any brand would be fine.
-We have an older version, but here is the new one:
+But I have found Tonka is a brand that lasts, so you can buy it and know it will survive all of your kids.

 Age Range: 2 years and up